ParksideParade/CH4C/README.md

 This is a proof of concept that merges elements of the excellent [Chrome Capture for Channels](https://github.com/fancybits/chrome-capture-for-channels) and [HDMI for Channels](https://github.com/tmm1/androidhdmi-for-channels) projects, in an attempt to capture benefits of each.

 Specifically:
-* vs CC4C: easier to get high video resolution and frame rate, with tradeoff that you need to buy an encoder
+* vs CC4C: almost certainly 1080p/60
-* vs HDMI for Channels: able to capture from any URL, so no dependency on the site having an Android TV app
+* vs HDMI for Channels: able to capture from any URL / no dependency on the site having an Android TV app

 ### My favorite use cases / why I made this
 * Recovering channels that I lost from TV Everywhere - for example NFL Network